-Qinlüshuo 琴律說 "Explanations to the modulation of the zither" is a book on musical temperation written by the grand Neo-Confucian master Zhu Xi 朱熹 during the Southern Song period.
-The book is included in Zhu Xi's collected writings Zhu Wengong wenji 朱文公文集, in the books Shenglü tongkao 聲律通考 and Qinshu daquan 琴書大全, and in the collectaneum Sibu congkan 四部叢刊.
+Qinlüshuo 琴律說 "Explanations to the modulation of the zither" is a book on musical temperation written by the grand Neo-Confucian master Zhu Xi 朱熹 (1130-1200) during the Southern Song period 南宋 (1127-1279).
+The book is included in Zhu Xi's collected writings Zhu Wengong wenji 朱文公文集, in the books Shenglü tongkao 聲律通考 and Qinshu daquan 琴書大全, and in the series Sibu congkan 四部叢刊.
 A modern edition is to be found in the collection Qinqu jicheng 琴曲集成.

 Zhu Xi's explanation of tuning follows the old method of alternatively adding and subtracting a third of the length of a pitchpipe or a string, to create the next higher tone of a gamut.
 Yet some of his statements have been copied from older, erratic texts, and are barely practicable.
 He mixed up, for instance, the chunlü method 純律 ("pure intonation") with the sanfen method 三分律 ("three-tone temperament").
 His book is nevertheless of great help to understand the theory of the qin zither in ancient China.